dayana0425/hola-mundo-starter/README.md

 ```
 * Ready! 💘
 ---

-### You will have two terminal windows open, one for your front-end and one for smart-contract development
+### 💡 You will have two terminal windows open: One for your front-end & one for smart contract development.
 * Navigate to hardhat/README.md for more information on commands to run for compiling/deploying smart contracts.
 * Navigate to next-app/README.md for more information on commands to run for running your front-end
+---

 ### 🚧 Logistics
-🔏 Edit your smart contract `HolaMundo.sol` in `hardhat/contracts/`
+* 🔏 Edit your smart contract `HolaMundo.sol` in `hardhat/contracts/`

-📝 Edit your frontend `index.tsx` in `next-app/pages/`
+* 📝 Edit your frontend `index.tsx` in `next-app/pages/`

-💼 Edit your deployment scripts `deploy.ts` in `hardhat/scripts/`
+* 💼 Edit your deployment scripts `deploy.ts` in `hardhat/scripts/`
 ---

 ### 🚀 Deploy your front-end to Vercel!
 [Click to Deploy](https://vercel.com/new?utm_source=create-next-app&utm_medium=default-template&utm_campaign=create-next-app)
 ---

 # 📚 Resources
 Solidity: https://docs.soliditylang.org/en/v0.8.15/
 <br/>